dawsonjon/FPGA-TX/README.md

 However, since we are working at a sampling frequency of 800 MHz, with a clock frequency of 100 MHz, it is necessary to calculate the next 8 output samples each clock cycle.
-The sequence should be: accumulator, accumulator + frequency, accumulator + 2 * frequency .. accumulator + 7 * frequency.
+The sequence should be: accumulator, accumulator + frequency, accumulator + 2 * frequency, ..,  accumulator + 7 * frequency.
 Since multiplication by a power of 2 is a much cheaper operation, a tree can be employed to calculated these values using shifts and adds.
 The logic paths can easily be broken using pipeline registers, so long as the feedback loop only has a one